-The Yosemite Village Permaculture Community Garden & Urban Farm Incubator project will develop a resident-led community garden and urban green space in Southwest Fresno behind the 69-unit Yosemite Village Housing Complex.
-The 7-acre site is less than 150 yards from the designated California Avenue BRT corridor.
+The Yosemite Village Permaculture Community Garden & Urban Farm Incubator project is developing a resident-led community garden and urban green space in Southwest Fresno behind the 69-unit Yosemite Village Housing Complex.
+In addition to the community garden, the project includes a farm incubator provides land, shared tools, water access, and learning opportunities for new small farmers wanting to grow in ecologically sustainable ways.